Understand keyword match types

 match type

 New keywords default to broad match in your Apple Search Ads search results campaigns.
 You can adjust them to exact match when you’re adding them to an ad group.
 Once they’ve been added, match type can’t be changed.
-To change your match type, you’ll need to pause the keyword and re-add it to your ad group with the appropriate match type selected.
+Instead, you’ll need to pause the keyword and re-add it to your ad group with the appropriate match type selected.

 How to use negative keyword match types in search results campaigns